 - 1-10% carbohydrates

-- With respect to energy, a recommended portion size of vegan protein will have between 20-30 grams, and 100 to 130 calories.
+- Regarding energy, the recommended portion of vegan protein powder (between 20 and 30 grams) will provide you with between 100 and 130 calories.

 |Phenylalanine + tyrosine||6.3|

-Why are BCAAs (branched proteins) so important to athletes?
+Why are BCAAs (branched amino acids) so important for athletes?

-Although all amino acids are necessary to form new proteins, the branched ones (leucine, isoleucine, and valine) are particularly important for athletes.
-BCAAs aid recovery following intense physical exercise and mitigate the destruction of muscle protein.
+All amino acids are actually essential to create new proteins, but it is true that branched ones (leucine, isoleucine and valine) are particularly important in sport.
+BCAAs facilitate recovery after intense trainings and can hinder the destruction of muscle protein.